Last Updated on July 1, 2022 by Chris

 Do use AutoSlash to help you find discounts and availability.

 Don’t waste valuable time searching for coupons and discounts yourself.
 Instead, request a quote from AutoSlash and you’ll receive a selection of deals, generally within 15 minutes.
-We have access to over a thousand coupon and discount codes that can knock anywhere from 10 to 50 percent off the walk-up rate—and sometimes even more.
+We have access to over a thousand coupon and discount codes that can knock up to 50% off the walk-up rate—and sometimes even more.

 Do check both airport and off-airport locations.